 Running scripts

-Starting with 2023 R1, you can run Lumerical scripts (.lsf) from Terminal using 'fdtd-solutions-batch'.
+Starting with Lumerical 2023 R1, you can run Lumerical scripts (.lsf) from Terminal using 'fdtd-solutions-batch'.
 This will run the script while "hiding" the CAD/GUI.

 /opt/lumerical/[[verpath]]/bin/fdtd-solutions-batch {script_file.lsf}